 Sins which have been forbidden by Islam are the actions that have sinister effects and evil consequences in the society.
 Nevertheless, some of these sins directly corrupt the individual or individuals who commit them and somehow influence the society as local wounds and organic complications that appear in the human body.
 Most sins, such as not reciting salat and not observing sawm, disturb the status of worshipping Allah and deny the divine rights and so fall within this category.

-Some of the sins directly threaten the social life and annihilate the whole structure of the society like diseases which directly affect human life and disrupt the affairs of man\'s life.
+Some of the sins directly threaten the social life and annihilate the whole structure of the society like diseases which directly affect human life and disrupt the affairs of man's life.
 Lying and slandering fall under this category.
-According to Islam, the rights of parents, backbiting, and attacking the honor of the people also fall under the same category.
+According to Islam, the rights of parents, backbiting, and attacking the honour of the people also fall under the same category.

 DEFENDING THE TRUTH